stfalcon/TinymceBundle/README.md

 # TinymceBundle

+> NOTE!
+This repo has been forked from stfalcon/TinymceBundle because it was no longer maintained.
+Documentation / copyright info / naming still reference the old repo, it will be fixed along the way.

 This bundle makes it very easy to add the TinyMCE WYSIWYG editor to your Symfony2 project.

 ## Installation